opensvc/docs.opensvc.com/source/agent.changes.rst

 * Cap the parallel running subprocesses on svcmgr --parallel commands. ``node.max_parallel`` node configuration keyword can be used to change the default value (10).
 * The optional resource flag is now used to dispatch resources into the "avail" and "optional" lists, instead of using hardcoded driver groups.
 * The provision local action now leaves the instance in standby state, instead of started.
+* Support different command for stop, start, check, info actions in a app resource.

 .. warning:: start, stop, freeze, thaw, provision and unprovision service commands operate cluster wide. ``svcmgr unprovision`` would thus delete all services and their data on all cluster nodes.